-- 4.1 At each stage in the procedure academies will want to consider the ways in which a complaint can be resolved.
+At each stage in the procedure academies will want to consider the ways in which a complaint can be resolved.
 It may be sufficient to acknowledge that the complaint is valid in whole or in part.
-In addition, it may be appropriate to offer one or more of the following: - an apology; - an explanation; - an admission that the situation could have been handled differently or better; - an assurance that the event complained of will not recur; - an explanation of the steps that have been taken to ensure that it will not happen again; - an undertaking to review academy policies in light of the complaint. - 4.2 At each stage complainants should be asked to state what actions they feel might resolve the issue.
-An admission that the academy could have handled the situation better is not the same as an admission of negligence. - 4.3 Complaints Against Different Roles - School staff should be dealt with by the Principal and then if necessary, by the Chair of the LAC. - The Principal are dealt with by the Hub lead or Chair of the LAC and then if necessary by a Trust Complaints Panel.
+In addition, it may be appropriate to offer one or more of the following:

+- an apology; - an explanation; - an admission that the situation could have been handled differently or better; - an assurance that the event complained of will not recur; - an explanation of the steps that have been taken to ensure that it will not happen again; - an undertaking to review academy policies in light of the complaint.

+At each stage complainants should be asked to state what actions they feel might resolve the issue.
+An admission that the academy could have handled the situation better is not the same as an admission of negligence.

+Complaints Against Different Roles

+• School staff should be dealt with by the Principal and then if necessary, by the Trust Executive Team.

-- The Chair of the LAC should be made to the Clerk to the Trust, who should then arrange for the complaint to be heard by a suitably skilled and impartial member of the Trust Board and then if necessary, a Trust Complaints Panel. - The entire LAC or those against both the Chair and the Vice Chair should be sent to the Clerk of the Trust who should then determine the most appropriate course of action.
-This action may involve sourcing an independent investigator and coopted Governors or Trustees.
+- The Principal complaints are dealt with by the Trust Executive Team and then if necessary, by a Trust Complaints Panel. - The Chair of the LAC should be made to the CEO, who should then arrange for the complaint to be heard by a suitably skilled and impartial member of the Trust Board and then if necessary, a Trust Complaints Panel. - The entire LAC or those against both the Chair and the Vice Chair should be sent to the CEO who should then determine the most appropriate course of action.
+This action may involve sourcing an independent investigator and / or Trustees.

-5. Frivolous or Vexatious Complaints
+Frivolous or Vexatious Complaints

-- 5.1 The Office of the Independent Adjudicator has defined frivolous or vexatious complaints as follows: - Complaints which are obsessive, persistent, harassing, prolific, repetitious; - Insistence upon pursuing unmeritorious complaints and/or unrealistic outcomes beyond all reason; - Insistence upon pursuing meritorious complaints in an unreasonable manner; - Complaints which are designed to cause disruption or annoyance; - Demands for redress which lack any serious purpose or value. - 5.2 An 'unreasonable manner' may include situations where the complainant's frequency of contact with the academy hinders the consideration of the complaint and/or impedes the ability of the Principal and academy to meet the needs of all pupils equitably. - 5.3 Where the Principal and/or Chair of the Local Academy Committee (LAC) judges a complaint to be frivolous or vexatious, having considered all the relevant circumstances, they should take appropriate action which may include rejecting the complaint and/or restricting contact between the complainant and the academy. - 5.4 The Principal or Chair of the LAC as appropriate should write to the complainant and explain this decision and the reasons for it, and what action will follow. - 5.5 Where a complainant seeks to reopen a matter the same as, or similar to, a matter previously considered under the procedure, the Chair of the LAC has the right to inform them that the procedure has been exhausted and the matter is closed.
+The Office of the Independent Adjudicator has defined frivolous or vexatious complaints as follows:

+- Complaints which are obsessive, persistent, harassing, prolific, repetitious; - Insistence upon pursuing unmeritorious complaints and/or unrealistic outcomes beyond all reason; - Insistence upon pursuing meritorious complaints in an unreasonable manner; - Complaints which are designed to cause disruption or annoyance; - Demands for redress which lack any serious purpose or value.

+An 'unreasonable manner' may include situations where the complainant's frequency of contact with the academy hinders the consideration of the complaint and/or impedes the ability of the Principal and academy to meet the needs of all pupils equitably.

+Where the Principal in consultation with the Trust judges a complaint to be frivolous or vexatious, having considered all the relevant circumstances, they should take appropriate action which may include rejecting the complaint and/or restricting contact between the complainant and the academy.

+The Principal in consultation with the Trust as appropriate should write to the complainant and explain this decision and the reasons for it, and what action will follow.

+Where a complainant seeks to reopen a matter the same as, or similar to, a matter previously considered under the procedure, the Principal in consultation with the Trust has the right to inform them that the procedure has been exhausted and the matter is closed.
 The school can choose to restrict communication or cease responding altogether.
 They should communicate this in email or, preferably, hard copy.
 Complainants should be advised that they may ask a third party to communicate on their behalf.
-If the complaints are believed to constitute harassment, legal advice should be sought. - 5.6 Before a school stops responding, it should be able to say yes to all of the following: - Every reasonable step has been taken to address the complainant's needs. - The complainant has been given a clear statement of the school's position and their options - The complainant is contacting the school repeatedly to make the same point.
+If the complaints are believed to constitute harassment, legal advice should be sought.

+Before a school stops responding, it should be able to say yes to all of the following:

+- Every reasonable step has been taken to address the complainant's needs. - The complainant has been given a clear statement of the school's position and their options. - The complainant is contacting the school repeatedly to make the same point.